Silvenga/silvenga.com/input/posts/upgrading-firmware-infineon-tpm.md

 Readme.txt
 ```

-The important files ones are these:
+The important files are these:

 ```
 Firmware\* <- containing the TPM firmwares.